AlienVault OTX

 Commands

 AlienVault OTX includes the following executable commands for users to set up schedules or create playbook workflows.
-With the Test Command, you can execute these commands independently for playbook troubleshooting.
+With the Test Command function, users can execute these commands independently for playbook troubleshooting.

 Integration API Note

-For more information about the AlienVault OTX API, please refer to the AlienVault OTX API reference.
+For more information about the AlienVault OTX API, refer to the AlienVault OTX API reference.

 Check IP Reputation